bsrezovic/AllelicImbalance/README.md

 install_github("AllelicImbalance","pappewaio")
 ```

-Alternatively, you can install the release version of **AllelicImbalance** from
+Alternatively, you can easily install the release version of **AllelicImbalance** from
-Bioconductor itself.
+Bioconductor.

 ```r
 source("http://bioconductor.org/biocLite.R")